-Piedmont Regional Jail is a minimum to high-security facility located in Farmville, VA that serves the counties of Amelia, Buckingham, Cumberland, Lunenburg, Nottoway, and Prince Edward.
-Over the past two decades, Piedmont Regional Jail has consistently been recognized as one of the best managed facilities in Virginia.
-Fiscally, Piedmont Regional Jail has been recognized as the Virginia facility with the lowest cost-per-day for inmate incarceration.
+Piedmont Regional Jail Authority is a minimum to high-security facility located in Farmville, VA that serves the counties of Amelia, Buckingham, Cumberland, Lunenburg, Nottoway, and Prince Edward.
+Over the past two decades, Piedmont Regional Jail Authority has consistently been recognized as one of the best managed facilities in Virginia.
+Fiscally, Piedmont Regional Jail Authority has been recognized as the Virginia facility with the lowest cost-per-day for inmate incarceration.

 The idea of a regional jail was first tossed around in the early 1980s.
 At the time, there were three small, antiquated jails in the six counties.
 The jails could not continue to meet recertification standards and each was holding 50-100% over its rated capacity.
 As a result, many inmates were being incarcerated outside of the six-county area.